 Fig. 7.
 Output from the estimation and decomposition of influence.
 These are the values used for the bar chart in Fig. 6 above.
 S_L and S_Sp are the full bar values, i.e. the influence (Si), estimated with linear or nonlinear (splines) regression.
 The SU and SC are the uncorrelated and correlated parts, respectively.

-CIoptimiser.m
+Cloptimiser.m

-CIoptimiser.m is a self-contained function which optimizes CI weights according to the "target importance" of each indicator, using nonlinear regression (penalized splines).
-It requires two choices (Fig. 8) prior to initiating the optimization algorithm5.
+Cloptimiser.m is a self-contained function which optimizes CI weights, using nonlinear regression (penalized splines).
+It requires three choices (Fig. 8) prior to initiating the optimization algorithm6.